chesterhow/js-stack/README.md

 ### Code splitting
 The production build has been configured to split the assets into separate files in the `dist` folder.
 The assets are named in the following convention: `[name].[chunkHash:8].[ext]`.
 E.g. `main.91b2f62c.js`.

-The purpose of this is so we can leverage browser caching for certain static assets which are not changed at each build.
+The purpose of this is so we can leverage browser caching for certain assets which do not change on each build.
 Read on for an explanation.

 #### `vendor` and `manifest` files
-The `vendor` file should contains the "global" libraries used by the application.
+The `vendor` file should contain the "global" libraries used by the application.
 E.g. React, ReactDOM...
-The list is configurable in the `entry` block of `webpack.prod.config.js`.
+The list can be configured in the `entry` block of `webpack.prod.config.js`.

-Typically, these libraries do not change often hence, we want to be able to cache these assets on the browser.
+These libraries do not change often.
+Thus, we want to be able to cache these assets on the browser.
 On each build, assuming no changes were made to these libraries, the `chunkHash` in `vendor.[chunkHash:8].js` remains the same.
 Hence, the browser will use it's cached copy instead of requesting a new copy from the server.

 The `manifest` file is required to ensure the `chunkHash` for the `vendor` file remains the same each build.
 Full explanation [here](https://webpack.js.org/guides/code-splitting-libraries/#manifest-file).

 #### `styles` file
 Similarly, the hash in the `styles` file will remain the same on each build if no changes have been made to the CSS.
-Allowing us to leverage the browser's cache once more.
+Once more allowing us to leverage the browser's cache.

 One known issue is that even though the styles are separated from the code, changes in the style still causes the `main` file's chunkHash to change.
 See [issue](https://github.com/webpack/webpack/issues/672).